Sachia Vickery

+Vickery, a former USTA junior national champion, has also won three singles and three doubles titles on the ITF Circuit.

 Her best results on the WTA Tour came at the 2018 Auckland Open and the 2018 Monterrey Open, where she reached the semifinals.
-Vickery, a former USTA junior national champion, has also won three singles and three doubles titles on the ITF Circuit.

 Early life and background

 Vickery was born in Florida to Paula Liverpool and Rawle Vickery.
 Her parents had both lived in Linden, the second largest city in the Caribbean nation of Guyana, and her mother is originally from the small mining town of Kwakwani.
 Her mother ran track in high school and her father was a professional soccer player.
 She also has an older brother named Dominique Mitchell who played college football at South Carolina State University.
 Through her former stepfather Derrick Mitchell, she is acquainted with LeBron James and considers his mother Gloria to be "like an aunt to her."

 Her parents divorced when she was young, leaving Liverpool to raise her as a single mother.
 Her mother, who had been a school teacher in Guyana, at one point worked full-time during the day in the admissions office at Kaplan University and full-time at night as a bartender in a dangerous part of Miami to help pay for Vickery's tennis lessons.
 Once Vickery started to produce strong results at junior tournaments, she began training at the IMG Academy.
 While she was in Miami, she also worked with Richard Williams, the father of Venus and Serena, for a summer.
 After a year, she then moved to France to train at the Mouratoglou Tennis Academy for several years.
 By the time she was 18, she had moved back to Florida to be at the USTA National Training Center in Boca Raton.